 P.S.
 If you go, don’t forget to tag us @hudsonvalleymag on Instagram!
 We may just regram you.

 PAKT proudly dubs itself as a “whistle-stop meets Wi-Fi” on its website, and honestly, we can’t think of a better way to describe it.
 This southern joint is amped up with eccentricity, making it a fun choice for a first-stop-of-the-day feast.
 Its menu offers down-home tastes of the country with twists that are truly OMG-worthy.
 If you go, try the B.L.T.
-Benedict with peach habanero bacon, a fried green tomato, and melted leeks (available weekends only), or the brunch burger, topped with bourbon bacon jam, tomato, and a fried egg — all sandwiched between two crispy hash browns.
+Benedict with peach habanero bacon, a fried green tomato, and lettuces (available weekends only), or the brunch burger, topped with bacon, egg, and cheese — all sandwiched between a fluffy buttermilk biscuit.

 608 Broadway, Kingston

 Mon, Thurs – Sun, 10 a.m. – 4 p.m. for brunch